Köprülü Mehmed Pasha: Ayazmakapi Fire

 In July 1660 there was a big fire in Istanbul (the Ayazmakapi Fire) causing great damage to persons and buildings, leading later to a food scarcity and plague.
 Köprülü Mehmed Pasha became personally involved in the reconstruction affairs.
 The honesty and integrity in conducting state affairs by Köprülü Mehmed Pasha is shown by an episode in this task.
 The burnt-out Jewish quarters from the Ayazmakapi Fire were decided to be compulsorily purchased by the state.

 Death and legacy

+Despite his advanced age, Köprülü continued to display immense energy until the end of his life.
+When he fell mortally ill in the autumn of 1661, Sultan Mehmed IV visited him at his bedside.
+Köprülü convinced the Sultan to appoint his son, Köprülü Fazıl Ahmed Pasha, as the next Grand Vizier.
+He also famously provided the young Sultan with four pieces of deathbed advice: never listen to the advice of women, never appoint a minister who is too wealthy, keep the state treasury constantly full, and always keep the army on the move.

-Köprülü Mehmed's victories in Transylvania would push the Ottoman border closer to Austria.
+Köprülü died on 31 October 1661 in Edirne, leaving behind a highly efficient administrative machine that restored the empire's internal stability and international prestige.
+His strategic victories in Transylvania also succeeded in pushing the Ottoman border closer to Austria.

 Family

 While stationed in Köprü in Anatolia, he married Ayşe Hatun (Hanım), daughter of Yusuf Ağa, a notable originally from Kayacık, a village of Havza in Amasya.
-Yusuf Ağa was a voyvoda (tax-farmer) who built a bridge in Kadegra, that thus became Köprü, from which the family name of Mehmed (who was originally stationed there, and where he was sanjak-bey) was taken.
+Yusuf Ağa was a voyvoda who built a bridge in Kadegra, that thus became Köprü, from which the family name of Mehmed (who was originally stationed there, and where he was sanjak-bey) was taken.
 Together they had a number of children, amongs them Köprülüzade Fazıl Ahmed Pasha, Köprülüzade Fazıl Mustafa Pasha (father of Köprülüzade Damat Numan Pasha and Köprülüzade Abdüllah Pasha) and at least two daughters, who married Abaza Siyavush Pasha and Kara Mustafa Pasha.